Cumyns History, Family Crest & Coats of Arms

 Cumyns Spelling Variations

 In the Middle Ages, the translation between Gaelic and English was not a highly developed process.
 Spelling was not yet standardized, and so, an enormous number of spelling variations appear in records of early Scottish names.
 Cumyns has appeared as Cumin, Cumins, Cumine, Cummin, Cummins, Cummine, Comings, Comins, Commin and many more.

 Early Notables of the Cumyns family (pre 1700)

 Notable among the family at this time was John Comyn (died 1274), was justiciar of Galloway, the son of Richard Comyn and nephew of the powerful Walter Comyn, Earl of Menteith.
-His son John Comyn the Elder (died 1300), of Badenoch, 'claimant to the Scottish throne,' was the second son of...
-Another 69 words (5 lines of text) are included under the topic Early Cumyns Notables in all our PDF Extended History products and printed products wherever possible.
+His son John Comyn the Elder (died 1300), of Badenoch, 'claimant to the Scottish throne,' was the second son of John Comyn, justiciar of Galloway.

 Migration of the Cumyns family to Ireland

 Some of the Cumyns family moved to Ireland, but this topic is not covered in this excerpt.